unChaz/sci-fi-5e/srd/classes/arcanist.md

 ### Ritual Casting

 You can cast an arcanist tek skill as a ritual if that tek skill has the ritual tag and you have the tek skill in your tek skill datapad.
-You don’t need to have the tek skill prepared.
+You don't need to have the tek skill prepared.

 ### Tekcasting Focus